hkgnp/msw-keeposted/README.md

 - Details of the API used for this prototype can be found at [https://github.com/hkgnp/msw-keeposted-api](https://github.com/hkgnp/msw-keeposted-api)
 - As this is a prototype, please do not use it for actual services, and do not key in any sensitive patient data.

-This app consists of 7 core functions:
+This app consists of 9 core functions:

 1. Dynamic search of various attributes
 2. Filter resources by resource category
 3. Change number of results per page
 4. Post reviews of resources
 5. Register / Login / Log out (to contribute resources)
+6. Validate forms using joi-browser
+7. Hashing of password when sending to MongoDB using bcrypt
-6. Contribute / Edit resources and upload a relevant picture.
+8. Contribute / Edit resources and upload a relevant picture
-7. User dashboard (to edit your name and email)
+9. User dashboard (to edit your name and email)

 # Project Summary